Introduction

 Lighting Solutions for Small Bathrooms

-Next, think about adding a vanity light above or beside your mirror.
-This is crucial for tasks like shaving or applying makeup.
-Choose a fixture that complements your bathroom’s style but doesn’t overwhelm the space.
-A soft, warm light can add a touch of ambiance while still being practical.
+Install a vanity light above or beside your mirror for task-specific lighting, such as shaving or applying makeup.
+Choose a fixture that complements your bathroom’s style without overwhelming the space.
+Opt for soft, warm lighting to add ambiance while maintaining practicality.

-Don’t overlook the power of a well-placed sconce.
-Wall-mounted sconces can add layers to your lighting scheme and create a cozy atmosphere.
-Place them at eye level on either side of the mirror for balanced lighting.
-Avoid bulky designs that can make the room feel cramped.
+Don’t overlook the benefits of a well-placed sconce.
+Wall-mounted sconces can layer your lighting scheme and create a cozy atmosphere.
+Position them at eye level on either side of the mirror for balanced lighting.
+Avoid bulky designs that could make the room feel cramped.

 Long-Term Cost Benefits